How to Brew the Perfect Cup of Tea

-Get the answers to the basic questions about brewing tea.
+Get the answers to all your questions about brewing all types of tea.

 How long should the tea stay in the water?